Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 \section{Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests}

 In this section, we show how $\rm P_n$ fits the requirements for a Cosmological radiative transfer model by making it undergo four separate test cases described in \citet{Iliev_2006}.
-These standardised tests allow for an easy comparison with other radiative transfer models in the literature, but we will keep making a comparison with the $\rm M_1$ model for sake of comprehension.
+These standardised tests allow for an easy comparison with other radiative transfer models in the literature.
 More in depth analysis of $\rm M_1$'s results for the same tests can be found in \citet{Aubert_2008}.
 All test cases in this section are dimensional, i.e. using physical box sizes and emissivities, with coupled chemistry as described in \ref{subsection:chemistry} and no hydrodynamics or gravity.